gammasoft71/xtd/docs/downloads.md

    *Remarks: Verify if you can execute 'cmake --version' in "Command Prompt", if it's no, add cmake install directory to your path.*

+> :warning: The "Command prompt" must be open in ADMINISTRATOR MODE.

 3. After installing Microsoft Visual Studio and CMake, do the following in "Command Prompt" to build and install xtd :

 ```shell